 There are also plans at MAMI to build a new "Universal Detector" consisting of a time projection chamber filled with hydrogen or other gaseous light nuclei and a forward tracking detector that can detect recoil fragments in the final state.
-A research program to measure the cross-section of elastic electronlight-nuclei scattering at low Q^2 with the simultaneous detection of the recoil fragment and the scattered electron with this new Universal Detector was submitted in a letter of intent to the MAMI PAC in 2016 [71].
+A research program to measure the cross-section of elastic electronlight-nuclei scattering at low Q^2 with the simultaneous detection of the recoil fragment and the scattered electron with this new Universal Detector was submitted in a letter of intent to the MAMI PAC in 2016 [86].
 However, the initial effort will be focused on measuring the electron-proton scattering cross section.
+There are also preliminary plans to measure d elastic form factor with MAGIX at MESA in Mainz.
+The accelerator and the experiment are under construction but the measurements of proton form factors will come first.